NOAA-EMC/hpc-stack/README.md

 2. define a new section in the `yaml` file for that library/package in config directory

-3. if the package is a python virtual environment, add a `requirements.txt` file listing the python packages required to install the package in `pyvenv/package_name.txt`
+3. if the package is a python virtual environment, add a `requirements.txt` or `environment.yml` file containing the listing the python packages required to install the package.
+These files should be named and placed in `pyvenv/package_name.txt` and `pyvenv/package_name.yml`.  `VENVTYPE=pyvenv` will use the `pyvenv/package_name.txt` and `VENVTYPE=condaenv` will use `pyvenv/package_name.yml`

 4. Add a call to the new build script in `build_stack.sh`

 5. Create a new module template at the appropriate place in the modulefiles directory, using exising files as a template

+6. Update `README.md` to include the name of the new library or package

 ### Configuring for a new HPC